-Over 125 reviewers from foundations, corporate giving programs, local government agencies, giving circles, peer nonprofits, and the philanthropic advisory community evaluate applications (about 200 a year) for distinction, merit, and impact.
-Approximately seventy-five nonprofits are selected annually.
-Every featured charity has been “site visited” by at least one reviewer, some by as many as five.
-Our accounting firm, Marcum LLP, reviews the 990 filings, audited financials, and other key financial indicators to ensure financial viability and transparency.
-And all organizations on the Catalogue website are re-certified every four years.
+Over 170 community advocates from foundations, peer nonprofits, giving circles, corporate giving programs, local government agencies, and the broader community evaluate applications (200+ a year) for their critical local impact.
+Less than 85 nonprofits are selected annually.
+Every featured organization has been “site visited” by at least one volunteer or CFP staff.
+We are proud to partner with BDOFMA for the financial review, during which they review 990 filings, audited financials, and other key financial indicators to ensure financial viability and transparency.
+And all organizations on the Catalogue website must re-apply every four years.
 We leverage the region’s knowledge about philanthropy for the benefit of the entire community.

-Become a ReviewerThe Catalogue for Philanthropy is currently recruiting volunteer reviewers for the 2019-2020 cycle.
-As a program reviewer, your knowledge about your field and your evaluation of the applicants will help us to determine which charities are ready to be part of the Catalogue network.
-Your anonymous comments also help us give feedback to unsuccessful applicants as they seek to improve their applications in the future – for us and for other potential supporters.
+Become a ReviewerThe Catalogue for Philanthropy is currently recruiting volunteer reviewers for the 2022-2023 cycle.
+As a volunteer your review of the applicants will help us to determine which nonprofits to include in the Catalogue network.
+Your comments also help us give feedback to unsuccessful applicants as they seek to improve their applications, and organizations, in the future .

 To become a reviewer, you must:

-- Have a minimum of five years of professional experience.
+- Have a minimum of three years of professional experience.

-- Have experience in and/or knowledge of the nonprofit sector.
+- Have experience in and/or knowledge of the nonprofit sector, philanthropy, community development, or community organizing.

 - Have familiarity, interest, or expertise in one or more of the social issues our applicants serve: Nature (Environment and Animal Services), Culture (Youth and Community Arts or Performing, Literary and Visual Arts), Education (Youth Education and Education and Enrichment; Mentorship and College Access; or Adult Literacy and Learning), or Human Services (Children, Youth and Families; Girls and Women; Immigrant and Refugee Services; Veterans and Military Families; Health, Wellness and Senior Services; Basic Needs, Food and Housing; Legal Services and Justice Programs; Life Skills, Training, and Employment; or Community and Civic Engagement)

-- Commit to 4-8 hours of reviewing from late February to mid-March.
+- Commit to 4-8 hours of reviewing from mid-February to mid-March.
 Time commitment is dependent on personal reviewing style; each reviewer will be assigned approximately 5-10 applications.